 Director Chris Del Campo begins his 18th year this summer.
 With more than 35 years as an educator, he and his exceptional staff offer a program that allows children to take ownership of their camp experience.
-The Cavalier Camp offers more than 45 electives from which to choose, including dance, theater, music, fine arts, swimming, ice-skating, gymnastics, martial arts, science, and computers.
+The Cavalier Camp offers more than 45 electives from which to choose, including dance, theater, music, fine arts, swimming, ice-skating, gymnastics, martial arts, science, computers, and many more.
 Nowhere else in Northern Westchester can a child swim one day and ice-skate another!
 Call today for a personal tour.

 Hoff-Barthelson Music School